 - Melt the candle wax as per the directions in your recipe, or the instructions on the package.

 - Add either the mica powder or the mica powders mix into the melted wax.

 - Stir the mica powder (either dry flakes or the mixture of rubbing alcohol and mica powder) into the wax while it is in a hot liquid state and combine thoroughly.

 - Add in any scented oil, herbs, or other adornments guided by your recipe instructions.

-- Pour the candle mixture into your molds and allow them to cure following the instructions in your recipe.
+- Pour the candle mixture into your molds.

 Once the candles have hardened and have been removed from the molds, you can paint a decoration or raised part of the mold design with mica powder.